¶¶Òõpro

 Curriculum Overview

-M.A. students on the St. Louis campus may choose one of three formal concentration areas—American politics, international affairs or public policy and administration.
-Alternatively, they may design an individual plan of study in consultation with a faculty mentor and the coordinator of graduate studies.ÌýAll M.A. students on complete a concentration in international relations and crisis.
+M.A. students on the St. Louis campus may choose one of four formal concentration areas—American politics, international affairs, public policy and administration, or political thought.ÌýAll M.A. students on SLU's Madrid campus complete a concentration in international relations and crisis.

 Students enrolled on either the St. Louis or the Madrid campus may take elective courses on the other campus.